Failure to Recognize Suicidal Tendencies

 If you are the survivor of a suicide attempt, or you lost a loved one to a suicide attempt after a medical or mental health provider failed to recognize and treat your depression or other mental illness, you may have a claim for medical malpractice.
 Through a malpractice claim, you may be able to recover compensation for damages that, depending upon the circumstances, may include medical costs, lost income, loss of normal life, loss of your relationship with your loved one, and pain and suffering.

 An experienced Chicago injury attorney can help you decide if pursuing a claim is the right decision for you and your family.
-An attorney can explain your options for possible compensation, and help you through the process from investigation to settlement negotiations or trial, if a lawsuit is filed.
+A medical negligence lawyer can explain your options for possible compensation, and help you through the process from investigation to settlement negotiations or trial, if a lawsuit is filed.